ErikHen/PictureRenderer.Optimizely/README.md

 * **Sizes** – Define the size (width) the image should be according to a set of “[media conditions](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)” (similar to css media queries).
 Values are used when rendering the sizes attribute.
 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: 80.
+* **CreateWebpForFormat (optional)** - The image formats that should be offered as webp versions.
+Jpg format is added by default.
 * **FallbackWidth (optional)** – This image width will be used in browsers that don’t support the picture element.
 Will use the largest SrcSetWidth if not set.

 See also the [sample site](https://github.com/ErikHen/PictureRenderer.Samples/tree/main/OptimizelyCMS)